Colleges for Occupational Therapy in the U.S.

 How to Select an Occupational Therapy College

 Students without a bachelor's degree who are interested in a career as an occupational therapist might search for schools that offer dual master's and bachelor's degree programs.
-These programs allow students to obtain both degrees faster than by attending two separate programs.
-This shortened time can also reduce a student's education costs.
+These programs allow students to obtain both degrees faster than they would by attending two separate programs.
+This shortened time frame can also reduce a student's education costs.

 Flexibility in course scheduling is another factor that students might consider when selecting a program.
 Because master's degree programs typically require students to participate in clinical immersions, internships and externships, students with career responsibilities may opt to enroll in schools that offer weekend or part-time classes.

-Occupational Therapy Program Overview
+Occupational Therapy Program Overviews